ibm-cloud-docs/dns-svcs/glb.md

         * Each origin pool can use no more than 2 subnets for health monitoring
     * Up to 100 origins
 * Each DNS zone can have a maximum of 25 global load balancers
+* For cross account linked zone, the location policy is dictated by the owner account's VPC zone map.

 ## Use cases and workflows